Investment FAQs

 - Any certificate provided in the last 12 months under the regulatory requirements of their jurisdiction of residence or domicile as to their status as an investor (i.e. as a professional or sophisticated investor).

-For a Route 1 PIF, what restricted activities will the Licensed Manager require?
+For a PIF, what restricted activities will the Licensed Manager (where one is appointed) require?

-Upon application via the submission of the Application Form PIF Route 1, the Licensed Manager will be licensed at least for the restricted activity of Management and any other restricted activity to be determined by the applicants.
-Any additional restricted activities should be detailed on the Application Form PIF Route 1.
+Upon application via the submission of the application form, the Licensed Manager (where one is to be appointed) will be licensed to undertake at least the restricted activity of Management, as well as any other restricted activity to be determined by the applicants.
+Any such additional restricted activities should be detailed on the application form.

 How many investors can there be in a Private Investment Fund?